Mini guide to Venice - 8 tips before the trip - Italy

 Venice is one of the few cities in the world that can truly call itself unique.
-Built on a mud bank in the Adriatic Sea and exposed to annual floods of both water and tourists.
+Built on a mud bank in the Adriatic Sea and subject to annual flooding by both water and tourists.
 I had almost written Venice off as a tourist trap before I went here.
-Could there really be any charm left in a town that barely has any residents anymore?
+Could there really be any charm left in a town that barely has any permanent residents anymore?
 But I had to eat my prejudices several times over.
 Venice offered a hearty pacifier of beauty, a handful of history and much better food than I expected.
+Here are my best tips, simply a mini guide to Venice.

 1. Why should I go to Venice?